hzqst/VmwareHardenedLoader/README.md

 Open VmLoader.sln with Visual Studio 2015 / 2017

-Build capstone_static_winkernel as x64/Release

-Build VmLoader as x64/Release
+Build VmLoader as x64/Release.
+(No x86 support for now)

-Remember to sign bin/vmloader.sys if you want to load it in Driver-Signature-Enforcement enabled environment.

-### Hidden stuffs are only necessary when registry keys are detected.

-Build Hidden as x64/Release

-Build HiddenLib as x64/Release

-Build HiddenTests as x64/Release

-Remember to sign bin/hidden.sys if you want to load it in Driver-Signature-Enforcement enabled environment.
+Remember to test-sign "bin/vmloader.sys" if you want to load it in test-sign mode.

 # Installation